Tsepo Tshola

-Tsepo Tshola (1953–2021) was a Lesotho-born jazz musician.
+Tsepo Mobu Tshola (18 August 1953 – 15 July 2021) was a Lesotho-born jazz musician.
 He was a member of the Afro-jazz fusion band Sankomota as a songwriter and lead singer.

 Early life

-Tsepo Tsola was born on 15 August 1953 in Teyateyaneng, Lesotho.
+Tsepo Mobu Tshola was born on 18 August 1953 in Teyateyaneng, Lesotho.
 His father was a minister and this gave him an interest in and connection to religious music, and later Sesotho music.

-In the late 1970s, Tsola formed a band called Uhuru which later changed its name to Sankomota.
+Tshola began singing professionally in 1970 as part of a group called Lesotho Blue Diamonds.
+He later joined Anti Antiques, which changed its name to Uhuru in the late 1970s.
+Tshola, alongside several other band members, formed a new group called Sankomota.

 Solo career

+Tshola released his debut studio album The Village Pope in 1994, the title of which would later become the stage name he was known as.
+It included the song Ho Lokile, an adaptation of a Sesotho hymn which he recorded in memory of his late wife.
+In 2001, Tshola released his second studio album entitled A New Dawn, which included the songs Nonyana and Ntate.
+He went on to release several more albums, notably Lesedi, Let's Hold Hands, Reconciliation and Ask Me.

-Under the moniker "The Village Pope", Tsola released his debut album in 2002 and titled it New Dawn.
-He went on to release several more, notably Lesedi and The Village Pope.
-Tsola has performed in many countries overseas and collaborated with South African musicians such as Jub-Jub and Casper Nyovest.
+Tshola has performed in many countries overseas and collaborated with South African musicians such as Rebecca Malope, Jub-Jub and Casper Nyovest.

-Late life
+Later life

-In his later years, Tsepo Tshola performed gospel music and worked with artists such as Dr Rebecca Malope.
-He won many awards including the Metro FM Lifetime Achievement Award and the YoMzansi Lifetime achievement award.
-Tsola died on 15 July 2021 of complications related to COVID-19, dying in Lesotho.
-In 2018 Tsepo Tshola was honoured with a Commander of the Most Loyal Order of Ramatšeatsana award by His Majesty King Letsie III.
+In his later years, Tshola performed gospel music and worked with artists such as Dr Rebecca Malope.
+He won many awards including the Metro FM Lifetime Achievement Award and the YoMzansi Lifetime Achievement Award.
+In 2018, Tshola was honoured with a Commander of the Most Loyal Order of Ramatšeatsana award by His Majesty King Letsie III.

+Tshola died on 15 July 2021 at the age of 67 due to complications related to COVID-19.
+He was laid to rest at the Heroes Acre in Thaba-Bosiu, Lesotho, on 30 July 2021.

 Personal life

-In the early 2000s, Tsepo Tshola went public about his drug addiction.
-He Tshola had two sons, Kamohelo and Katleho who are both singers .His wife died in 1991 and he never remarried.
+Tshola was married with two sons, Kamohelo and Katleho.
+His wife died in 1991 and he never remarried.
+Both of his sons grew up to become singers.

+In the early 2000s, Tshola went public about his drug addiction.